12 Unique Non-Food Items for Teal Pumpkin Project

 7. Another childhood favorite are multicolored pens (affiliate) with a pumpkin decorative topper, some of them are teal pumpkins.

-8. I also ordered these glow in the dark bugs and fingertips (affiliate).
-Place them in the sun or under bright lights until they glow in the dark (10-30 minutes, as time allows).
+8. There are lots of glow in the dark options.
+I also ordered these glow in the dark bugs and fingertips (affiliate).
+Glow in the dark bouncy balls (affiliate) are also fun and easier to find if they glow in the dark.
+If you like cute things like I do, these mochi squishy glow in the dark toys (affiliate) are adorable.
+Place these items in the sun or under bright lights until they glow in the dark (10-30 minutes, as time allows).

 9. Wind up toys (affiliate) are great for developing fine motor skills.